premkarat/expensify_bot/README.md

 ## Why private bot?

-Intended to be used as a private assistant + due to sensitive information involved in automating this, opting for a safe & secure option
+Intended to be used as a private assistant + due to sensitive information involved in automating this, opting for a safe & secure option.
-Considering the confidential nature of the data invovled in the automation, opt for appropriate [hosting option](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots).
+Considering the confidential nature of the data invovled in the automation, opt for appropriate [hosting options](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots).

-Recommendation for hosting: Use DevVM
+Recommendation for hosting: *devVM*

 ## How to set it up?